 - Snowshoeing – exploring snow-covered areas in snowshoes.

-- Stand-up Paddleboarding – balancing while standing on a board through water bodies
+- Stand-up Paddleboarding – balancing while standing on a paddleboard through water bodies

-- Trekking – traveling by foot through trails and terrain
+- Trekking Adventure – traveling by foot through trails and terrain

 - Windsurfing – harnessing the wind to move through water on a windsurf board